arthur-og/practical-algorithms-c/data-structures/dynamic_array/README.md

 Always check return values for functions that can fail.

----

-## Testing & benchmarks

-### Suggested tests (add to `tests/`)

-* Creation/destruction for element sizes: 1, 4, 16, > `DA_INLINE_BYTES`.
-* Push/pop transition (SBO -> heap -> SBO via `shrink_to_fit`).
-* `da_reserve` behavior and failure modes (simulate OOM via environment where possible).
-* Overflow protection: attempt to reserve extremely large capacities and assert `DYN_ERR_OVERFLOW`.

-### Simple test runner

-You can create a small test runner in `tests/test_dynamic_array.c` that uses `assert()` to validate behavior; build with the Makefile.

-### Benchmarks ideas

-* Micro-benchmark `push_back` throughput for element sizes 1..64 and compare to a singly-linked-list stack.
-* Measure number of allocations for typical workloads and average wall-clock time per push.

-> For reproducible results, compile with `-O2` and use `clock_gettime(CLOCK_MONOTONIC, ...)` to measure.

----

-## Contributing

-Contributions are welcome.

-Guidelines:

-1. Fork the repository.
-2. Create a feature branch: `git checkout -b feat/your-feature`.
-3. Add tests that demonstrate the new behavior or reproduce a bug.
-4. Open a PR with description, rationale, and performance notes (if relevant).

-Please keep the public API stable; document breaking changes in `CHANGELOG.md`.

----

 ## License

 This project is provided under the **MIT License**.
 Add a `LICENSE` file with the MIT text: